 Blue Cash Preferred® Card from American Express: Best for U.S. supermarket purchases

 The Blue Cash Preferred® Card from American Express lets you earn 6 percent back on up to $6,000 spent at U.S. supermarkets each year (1 percent after that), 6 percent back on select U.S. streaming services, 3 percent back at U.S. gas stations and on transit and 1 percent back on other purchases.
-You can also earn 20% back on Amazon.com purchases on the Card within the first 6 months of Card Membership, up to $200 back.
-Plus, earn $150 back after you spend $3,000 in purchases on the Card within the first 6 months of Card Membership.
-You will receive cash back in the form of statement credits.
-A $95 annual fee applies ($0 introductory annual fee for one year).
+You can also earn a $300 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.
+A $95 annual fee applies ($0 introductory annual fee for the first year).

 Why this card is ideal for gift cards: Use this card for gift card purchases when you shop for groceries at U.S. supermarkets and you’ll earn 6 percent back up to annual limits.
 You can also earn 3 percent back on gift cards purchased from U.S. gas stations.

 Chase Freedom Unlimited®: Best for drugstores